inzi/olguff/readme.md

 - Creates a metafile required by Ollama with appropriate parameters.
 - Prompts the user to confirm running the `ollama create` command.
 - Allows the user to specify a name for the model when running `ollama create`.
+- Convert Hugging Face Safe Tensor models to Guff then import into Ollama.

 ## Requirements